TeacakeTech/staticpipes-core/README.md

 Before the build stage is started a prepare stage is done. `start_prepare` is called on each pipeline, then `prepare_file` for each file, then `end_prepare`.
 This can be used to collect  info before building.
-For example, see the `PipeLineCopyWithVersioning` pipeline that works out the filename for any file it will work with in the prepare stage.
+For example, see the `PipeCopyWithVersioning` pipeline that works out the filename for any file it will work with in the prepare stage.
 This ensures information about the new file name is already in the context before a single build method is called.